NOUIY/aws-cdk-guide/v2/define-iam-l2.md

 ------

-However, we recommend that you use the `grant` methods when available\.
+However, we recommend that you use the `grant` methods when available.

 ## Manually create and use IAM roles<a name="define-iam-l2-manual"></a>

-If you prefer not to use the CDK `grant` methods to create and manage permissions, you must manually create and configure them\.
-You can create IAM roles using the AWS Management Console, AWS CLI, or AWS SDKs\.
-Then, you can pass them into your CDK application manually or use the *role customization* feature\.
+If you prefer not to use the CDK `grant` methods to create and manage permissions, you must manually create and configure them.
+You can create IAM roles using the AWS Management Console, AWS CLI, or AWS SDKs.
+Then, you can pass them into your CDK application manually or use the *role customization* feature.

 ### Reference and manage all roles manually<a name="define-iam-l2-manual-role"></a>

-Constructs that require a role have an optional `role` property that you can use to pass in a role object\.
+Constructs that require a role have an optional `role` property that you can use to pass in a role object.

 **To reference a role manually**

-1. Use `Role.fromRoleName()` to reference your pre\-existing role\.
+1. Use `Role.fromRoleName()` to reference your pre-existing role.
 The following is an example:

    ```
    const existingRole = Role.fromRoleName(stack, 'Role', 'my-pre-existing-role', {